JesseFaltas/se_project_spots/README.md

-# Spots
+# PROJECT NAME

-A social media app dedicated to image sharing
+This project is called se_project_spots or simply known as spots

 ## Description

-make a description
+A social media app dedicated to image sharing and ease of use

 ## Tech Stack